algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

         //check if there was movement
         uint32_t notification = xTaskNotifyWait(cycle_time_)
         if(notification & 0b01 == true){
+            //tell the main task that the buzzer has restarted xTaskNotify(mainTaskHandle, 0b10)

             //only send the 2nd bit as the 1st bit stop the loop uint32_t sentValue = notification & 0b10;
             xTaskNotify(digitalWriteTaskHandle, sentValue)